France and Britain to loosen coronavirus lockdowns ahead of Christmas

 “There are always a lot of uncertainties, and we have to keep a lot of humility in this matter.
 This virus has taught us that,” he said.

-Adam reported from London and Birnbaum from Riga, Latvia.
+Adam reported from London; Birnbaum reported from Riga, Latvia.
 Loveday Morris in Berlin contributed to this report.